GigaDevice Launches Brand New Wi-Fi 6 MCU Series - GD32VW553

 The GD32VW553 series MCU supports Wi-Fi 6 and Bluetooth LE 5.2 wireless connectivity.
-It features advanced Radio Frequency Integrated Circuits, enhanced security mechanisms, generous storage capacity, and a wide range of universal interfaces.
+It features advanced Radio Frequency Integrated Circuits (RFIC), enhanced security mechanisms, generous storage capacity, and a wide range of universal interfaces.
+Leveraging a mature process platform and cost-effective optimization, it consistently delivers solutions for market applications demanding efficient wireless capabilities.
+The new product lineup offers eight different models.
+GigaDevice is now accepting requests for samples and evaluation boards in two compact package options: QFN40 and QFN32.
+These products are scheduled for mass production and will be available for delivery starting in December 2023.

-GD32VW553 applies to various wireless application scenarios, including smart home appliances, smart home systems, industrial Internet, communication gateways, office equipment, payment terminals, and various IoT products.
+With its excellent edge processing and connectivity features, GD32VW553 applies to various wireless application scenarios, including smart home appliances, smart home systems, industrial Internet, and communication gateways.
+This series of MCUs is also well suited for scenarios with budget constraints, making it an ideal choice for office equipment, payment terminals, and various IoT products.

+Eric Jin, GigaDevice's Product Marketing Director, stated, "The new GD32VW553 series, with its optimized RISC-V open-source instruction set architecture, incorporates the microcontroller with advanced Combo Wireless connection protocols.
+This addresses the increasing connectivity demands in the thriving home appliances and emerging AIoT market, achieving a balance between processing performance, solution design, and material costs.
+With an ongoing expansion of GD32 RF development platform, it adeptly addresses wireless design challenges in hi-density and intricate environments, presenting developers with a secure, dependable, energy-efficient, and efficient connectivity experience."

 Leading RF computing performance